ateschan/gooey-canvas/gooey-canvas/README.md

-# Tauri + Svelte + Typescript
+# Gooey Canvas

-This template should help get you started developing with Tauri, Svelte and TypeScript in Vite.
+This project is built Tauri, Svelte and TypeScript in Vite.

 ## Recommended IDE Setup